TDSoftware/subidentity-webapp/docs/Tutorial.md

 ### Recent searches

 Recent searches can be found on the Search View under the search bar as shown in screenshot below.
 Clicking on any of the recent search cards will redirect you to the relevant search results.
-To clear recent searches click on "Clear Recent Searches" Button.
+To clear recent searches, click on "Clear Recent Searches" Button.

 ![Recent searches](./assets/recentSearches.png)